derekkraan/horde/guides/state_handoff.md

 ## Trapping exits

-When `Horde.Supervisor` is shutting down, it will send an exit signal to its child processes.
+When `Horde.DynamicSupervisor` is shutting down, it will send an exit signal to its child processes.
 We need to trap this signal to ensure that our `terminate/2` callback gets called.

 ```elixir
 def init(arg) do